 of Federal Poverty Level

-As of August 2018, 845,892 people were covered by Medicaid in Connecticut.
-This was about a 12 percent increase since the summer of 2016.
-And in 2013, before the ACA’s Medicaid expansion was implemented, there were 634,518 people enrolled in Medicaid coverage.
-So enrollment has grown by about 33 percent in the five years from 2013 to 2018, with Medicaid expansion being the primary driver of the growth.
+As of January 2021, 940,768 people were covered by Medicaid in Connecticut.
+In 2013, before the ACA’s Medicaid expansion was implemented, there were 634,518 people enrolled in Medicaid coverage.
+So enrollment had grown by about 48% in seven years, with Medicaid expansion and the COVID pandemic being the primary driver of the growth.

 Connecticut Medicaid structure

-- HUSKY A covers low-income children, parents and other caregivers, and pregnant women (60 percent of enrollees; 29 percent of total costs).
+- HUSKY A covers low-income children, parents and other caregivers, and pregnant women (57% of enrollees; 29% of total costs).

 - HUSKY B covers children with incomes too high for HUSKY A. HUSKY B is also called the Children’s Health Insurance Program, or CHIP.

-- HUSKY C covers individuals who are aged, blind or disabled and who qualify based on income and asset levels, and MED-Connect is Medicaid for employees with disabilities (11 percent of enrollees; 46 percent of total costs).
+- HUSKY C covers individuals who are aged, blind or disabled and who qualify based on income and asset levels, and MED-Connect is Medicaid for employees with disabilities (10% of enrollees; 38% of total costs).

-- HUSKY D covers low-income adults who don’t have children (29 percent of enrollees; 25 percent of total costs).
+- HUSKY D covers low-income adults who don’t have children; ie, the Medicaid expansion population (33% enrollees; 33% of total costs).

 In 2015, Arielle Levin Becker of the Connecticut Mirror published an excellent description of how the four parts of HUSKY work, who’s enrolled, and how much the programs cost.
-The data are updated for 2018 in this report, published by the Connecticut Department of Social Services.
+The Connecticut Department of Social Services updated the data for 2020 in this report, which includes details about the impact of the COVID pandemic.